AbhaySingla/college/README.md

 ## Sensor Housings
 I used the case in the kit for the pi, and I 3D printed housings for the camera and sensor.
-The .stl files for them are in the [zip forler](https://github.com/AbhaySingla/college/blob/master/3d%20printing.zip).
+The .stl files for them are in the [zip forler](https://github.com/AbhaySingla/college/blob/master/3d%20printing.zip).<br>
+This process might take you upto a day.

 ## Start
+This whole process will take you upto 2 hours.
+#### Setting up RaspberryPI

 #### Testing the PIR sensor:
 1. Connect the sensor as shown in the schema
 2. Open the console